gitter-badger/luminous-code/GETTING-STARTED.md

 that has a project reference to the `Luminous.Code.Core` project, as it uses some of the code found in it.

-It adds a series of namespaces:
+`Luminous.Code.VisualStudio` contains several namespaces:

 * `Luminous.Code.VisualStudio.Packages`
 * `Luminous.Code.VisualStudio.Commands`
+* `Luminous.Code.VisualStudio.TeamExplorer`

 ##### Luminous.Code.VisualStudio.Packages <small>(namespace)</small>